shanecurran/Asterix/README.md

 A barebones Node.js-based IRC bot built on [Martyn Smith's node-irc framework](https://github.com/martynsmith/node-irc)

-The bot also stores logs, channels and admin data in an SQL data.
+The bot also stores logs, channels and admin data in an SQL database.
 The SQL dump can be found in ```db.sql```.

 Logging can be enabled and disabled by changing the 'login' variable between 1 and 0.